steverpalmer/FreeFlowTollReminder/README.md

 rebooted.
 You also have the option of clicking "Finish" from the app to stop the service and close the app.

-The reminder event is set to "Pay Toll" for tommorrow at noon with the default reminders.
-There might be some querks it you pass over the bridge around midnight - I haven't got to worrying about this yet.
+The reminder event is set to "Pay Toll" for tomorrow at noon with the default reminders.
+There might be some quirks it you pass over the bridge around midnight - I haven't got to worrying about this yet.